suzyi/tensorflow/README.md

 However, for some simple constrained problems, tensorflow can be used, see [(solving constrained optimization problem using TF)](https://www.tensorflow.org/api_docs/python/tf/contrib/opt/ScipyOptimizerInterface).
 # 5 - compute gradients
+Methods for the computation of derivatives in computer programs can be classified into four categories: (1) manually working out derivatives and coding them; (2) numerical differentiation using finite difference approximations; (3) symbolic differentiation using expression manipulation in computer algebra systems such as Mathematica, Maxima, and Maple; and (4) automatic differentiation, also called algorithmic differentiation.
 ## 5 - 1 - numerical differentiation
 ## 5 - 2 - automatic differentiation
 + [Autograd](https://github.com/HIPS/autograd)